Anti-Social (film)

 Anti-Social is a 2015 Hungarian-British crime film written and directed by Reg Traviss and starring Gregg Sulkin, Meghan Markle, and Josh Myers.
+In 2016 the film was edited and re-released.
+The film was inspired by a spate of smash and grab robberies that occurred between 2009 and 2023.

 Premise

-In London, a successful street artist is forced to jeopardise his future to help his criminal brother when gang rivalry escalates.
+In London, Dee, a successful street artist is forced to jeopardise his future to help his criminal brother, Marcus, when gang rivalry escalates.
+Marcus was involved in a number of jewellery robberies in the West End of London.